 Visit the Old Train Station

 On the opposite side of Avenida San Juan, across from Parque de las Luces, you can find the old train station in Medellín, Antigua Estación del Ferrocarril.
 Though trains no longer run through the station, it’s essential to the city’s history.
 The preserved architecture offers a glimpse into Medellín’s past transport and industrial era.
 The area around the station has been revitalized.
-It now provides a mix of quaint cafes, shops, and public spaces where visitors can enjoy a leisurely afternoon exploring this landmark’s historical and cultural aspects.
+It now provides a mix of quaint cafes, shops, and public spaces where visitors can enjoy a leisurely afternoon.

 The museum opens at 9 am and closes at 7 pm.
 Sunday is closed.